tdeoskar/NLP1-2017/README.md

 This repository holds all of the labs for NLP1.
 The data for these are on Blackboard in the folder `course-materials/lab-x`.

+Additional course-related tutorials will also be found here.

 ## Labs

-Find the labs in the folder [labs](labs).
-You will be notified when they become available.
+Find the labs in the folder.
+You will be notified when a new one becomes available.

-1. Getting acquainted with language data and language models
+* Lab 1.
+Getting acquainted with language data and language models

 ## Pytorch tutorial